What did you do before started Linlithgow Distillery?

-We are getting building work carried out in the new premises to create a visitor/tasting room and separate still room.
-Once complete, we hope to open for tours but we’re still 2-3 months away from that yet.
-Hopefully once up and running, visitors will be able to view a short film about where we’ve come from and then be taken on a guided tour through our gin-making process from botanicals to distillation and bottling.
-Then they will be able to have a taste of some samples – both production and pre-production/R&D stuff we’re working on and for those driving, they can take away a 5cl mini of LinGin original.
+The distillery is open for public tours and tastings.
+Visitors will be given a guided history through our mural whilst sipping a signature LinGin G&T then taken on a guided tour through our gin-making process from botanicals to distillation and bottling.
+Then they will be able to have a taste of some samples and for those driving, they can take away a 5cl mini of LinGin original.
+They will also get a discount voucher for any purchases made in the shop on the day.

 How would you describe LinGin in 3 words?

 What's your favourite way to drink your gin?

 I love my LinGin with Fever-tree light tonic and a quarter slice of fresh orange, Ross loves his with Fever-tree Mediterranean tonic and a small sprig of fresh rosemary.

 What gins would you always have on your gin shelf (other than your own of course!)?